ABDULJALEL98/ABDULJALEL98/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 About
-Senior Software Engineer with strong experience in **Flutter mobile applications** and **ASP.NET Core backend systems**.
+Software Engineer focused on building **scalable, reliable, and maintainable applications** across mobile and backend platforms.

-I design and build **scalable, maintainable, and high-performance solutions** using clean architecture and modern engineering practices.
+I work with modern technologies and proven architectural patterns to deliver clean and efficient solutions that align with business goals.

-- 📱 Cross-platform mobile apps (Flutter)
+- 📱 Cross-platform mobile applications (Flutter)
-- ⚙️ RESTful & Secure APIs (ASP.NET Core)
+- ⚙️ Backend APIs with ASP.NET Core
-- 🧠 Clean Architecture · SOLID · DDD basics
+- 🧠 Clean Architecture & SOLID principles
-- 🚀 Performance · Scalability · Maintainability
+- 🚀 Performance, stability, and long-term maintainability

 ---